open62541/open62541/tools/nodeset_compiler/README.md

                         NodeSet XML files with nodes that dependencies shall be resolved for.
   -r <referenceNodeSetXML>, --ref <referenceNodeSetXML>
-                        NodeSet XML file where missing dependencies are resolved from.
+                        NodeSet XML files where missing dependencies are resolved from.
-  -u, --expanded        Output expanded node ids with a namespace uri -p, --pull            Pull in and output missing Nodes from reference XML -m, --merge           Merge missing Nodes from reference NodeSet into
+  -u, --expanded        Output expanded node ids with a namespace uri -p, --pull            Pull in and output missing Nodes from (first)
+                        reference XML
+  -m, --merge           Merge missing Nodes from reference NodeSet into
-                        (first) existing-NodeSet
+                        (first) existing XML
   -v, --verbose         Make the script more verbose.
 Can be applied up to 4
                         times
 ````

 ## Showing missing dependencies